akhodakivskiy/VimFx/documentation/options.md

 VimFx isn’t responding, until you realize that you are typing in a text box—not running VimFx commands!

-For this reason VimFx prevents autofocus.
-If you dislike that, or think the prevention is too aggressive, you may disable it, returning to the standard behavior.
+For this reason VimFx can prevent autofocus.
+It’s not enabled by default, though, since one of VimFx’s key features is to be nice to your browser and your habits.

-What is meant by “aggressive”?
-Well, in fact it is very hard to tell if a focus was an “autofocus” or a “regular focus” caused by you.
-VimFx prevents all focusing that doesn’t happen reasonably close (200ms by default) to an interaction by you (such as clicking something or using one of the `f` commands).
-(You may change what “reasonably close” means through the advanced setting [`autofocus_limit`]).
+Preventing autofocus might seem like a simple feature, but, in fact, it is not.

-[`autofocus_limit`]: #autofocus_limit
+What most people mean by autofocus, is when some text input is automatically focused already when the page has first loaded.
+It’s incredibly hard to tell when (or if) a page has loaded, though.
+Instead, any and all focusing is prevented until you interact with the page.

 ### Ignore keyboard layout